ducktapeai/ducktape/README.md

 ---

-## Recent Updates (v0.16.11)
+## Recent Updates (v0.16.15)

-- Fixed time parsing in natural language commands with specific time expressions
+- Enhanced support for recurring event patterns in calendar operations
-- Improved AM/PM to 24-hour time conversion for calendar events
+- Improved handling of timezone conversions for international meetings
-- Enhanced contact extraction functionality for calendar events
+- Refined error messaging for better user experience
-- Added support for "and invite" pattern in natural language commands
+- Updated dependencies for better performance and security
-- Improved error handling and stability for calendar operations
+- Fixed edge cases in time parsing for specific date formats
-- Fixed compilation issues in parser modules
+- Improved stability in WebSocket connections for API integrations

 ---